MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Using-Arrays.md

     ```

-## Example: Using User\-Defined Classes in a .NET Framework Array
+## Example: Using User-Defined Classes in a .NET Framework Array
- This example shows how you can use a .NET Framework array that includes user\-defined classes.
+ This example shows how you can use a .NET Framework array that includes user-defined classes.

 1. In Visual Studio, create a C\# class library project called *NavInteropHelper* that contains methods that return the information about the types as follows.